wallacegibbon/simplified-micro-emacs/README.md

 ## Goal

-- Be compatible with GNU emacs on basic operations.
+- Be more compatible with GNU emacs on basic operations.
-- Remove the extension language to make the program even smaller.
+- Remove unnecessary parts to make it tiny.

 ## Miscellaneous